peterzimon/docs-api/handlebars-themes/context/post.md

 ```

-For a more complete example of Disqus integration please see the [Disqus code in Casper](https://github.com/TryGhost/Casper/blob/d92dda3523c27d68fa78088cd1138300b96bc7c8/post.hbs#L72-L93).
+For a more complete example of Disqus integration see the [Disqus code in Casper](https://github.com/TryGhost/Casper/blob/d92dda3523c27d68fa78088cd1138300b96bc7c8/post.hbs#L72-L93).

-### Primary Tag
+### Primary tag

-Each post has a list of 0 or more tags associated with it, which can be accessed via the `tags` property and magical [{{tags}} helper](doc:tags).
+Each post has a list of 0 or more tags associated with it, which can be accessed via the `tags` property and magical `{{tags}}` helper.
 The first tag in the list is considered more important, and can be accessed via a special `primary_tag` calculated property.
 This is a path expression, which points to a whole tag object, rather than a helper function.
-Despite this, there are so many ways it can be used, we have given it a special [primary_tag page](doc:primary_tag) to cover various examples.